astronomer/astro-blog/posts/lessons-learned-writing-data-pipelines.md

 ### 1. We break up data pipelines into distinct tasks.

 A&nbsp;common data pipeline used by our clients is [Mongo to Redshift](https://www.astronomer.io/blog/syncing-mongodb-collections-with-redshift).
 Writing one giant pipeline—one that pulls in data from Mongo, transforms it and sends it to Redshift—restricts that pipeline to only being useful to someone who wants to send data from Mongo to Redshift.
-At Astronomer, we identify the individual parts of a data pipeline and break them up into distinct tasks (check out our [GitHub repo](https://github.com/aries-data) for the list and source code for all of our integrations).
+At Astronomer, we identify the individual parts of a data pipeline and break them up into distinct tasks.

 With each task being distinct, we can string together any number of tasks&nbsp;to create workflows from any source to any destination.
 If a customer wants to move data from Mongo to SQL Server, for example, we don’t have to create a new data pipeline from the ground up.
 We already have the Mongo and transform tasks ready; we just string them together with the SQL Server destination task and the new pipeline is ready to go, saving time and code duplication.